-While the internet is an amazing superhighway of information, there is some knowledge that most people want to keep private.
+While the internet is an amazing superhighway of information, data privacy is a growing concern among Canadians the people of Ontario.

 To protect yourself and your family against internet predators wishing to obtain your personal information, it is wise to understand the various ways in which your privacy can be breached.